nursnaaz/CheetSheet/README.md

 22. Glossary list of ML terms
 23. Mathematics formulae that changed the world

 I will keep updating the list.
-Fork it to get the updates
+Follow me and watch it to get the updates